 Topics

 An allergy is a relatively common condition.
-Some people are more susceptible to allergies, and hereditary and environmental factors contribute to allergy development.
-However, although specific allergies are not hereditary, the likelihood of developing one considerably increases if family members have allergies.
+Some people tend to be more susceptible to allergies.
+Hereditary and environmental factors contribute to allergy development.

 Common allergens